DeboraZandonai/PROFFY/mobile/README.md

 </ul>

 <h2>
-  📄 Funcionalidades
+  📄 Functionalities
 </h2>

 <ul>
-  <li>Listagem de professores vinculados ao dia da semana, matéria e horário de serviço;</li>
+  <li>List of teachers linked to the day of the week, subject and service hours;</li>
   <br />
-  <li>Adição de professores ao favoritos, salvando-os no banco de dados local;</li>
+  <li>Adding teachers to favorites, saving them to the local database;</li>
   <br />
-  <li>Acesso ao chat do professor via whatsapp (caso você tenha o whatsapp web instalado).</li>
+  <li>Access to the teacher's chat via whatsapp (if you have whatsapp web installed).</li>
 </ul>

 <h2>
-  🔍 Requisitos de software
+  🔍 Software requirements
 </h2>

 <ul>